RedisJSON/RedisJSON/docs/docs/_index.md

 $ ./deps/readies/bin/getredis
 ```

-To load the RedisJSON module, use one of the following methods:
+To load the JSON module, use one of the following methods:

 * [Makefile recipe](#makefile-recipe)
 * [Configuration file](#configuration-file)